top-on/llmask/README.md

 # LLMask [ɛl ɛl 'ma:sk]

-A command-line tool for masking authorship of a text, by changing its writing style with a Large Language Model.
+A command-line tool for masking authorship of text, by changing the writing style with a Large Language Model.

 The main use cases of masking an author's writing sytle are: